Call us at 604-932-3618 or

 • Lightweight materials

-• No forms to strip after concrete in place
+• No forms to strip after the concrete is in place

-• Better concrete curing resulting in higher strength concrete
+• Better concrete curing results in higher-strength concrete

 2. Reduction of waste

-• EPS waste can be easily recycled at your local recycle transfer station.
+• EPS waste can be easily recycled at your local recycling transfer station.

 3. Warm, dry clean smelling basements: